sister-software/asciify/README.md

 ### 🤸‍♀️ Flexible

 Asciify can rasterize images, videos, and 3D scenes.
 Anything that can be rendered to a canvas can be converted to ASCII art.
+Asciify also supports custom fonts and character sets, so you can use it to create text art for any purpose!

 ## Installation